paurana/PNG-rust/README.md

 # rpng
-A simple CLI tool encode and decode secret messages in PNG files.
+A simple CLI tool to encode and decode secret messages in PNG files.

 ## Project Idea
 I came across [png-me](https://picklenerd.github.io/pngme_book/) and decided to give it a shot.
 The project has no extra features other than the ones specified in the challenge, this is my own but exact implementation of the same.

 ## Setup
-1. Ensure you have `cargo (1.54)` installed locally
+1. Ensure you have `cargo (1.54)` installed locally.
 2. Clone the repository to your computer.
 3. Navigate to the **parent** folder in a terminal by `cd path/to/repo` and then `cd ..`
 4. Run `cargo install --path=rpng` in the parent folder.